Open Bible Data Home About News OET Key

 Mat 5:25–26

 57Even for yourselves, can’t you judge what is right and wrong?
-58Because as you’re on the way with your opponent to an arbitrator, think hard about how to resolve the case, because if you don’t he might drag you off to the judge, and the judge will hand you over to the constable, and the constable will toss you into a prison cell.
-59I’m telling you that you won’t get out of there until every last coin has been repaid.
+58Because as you’re on the way with your opponent to an arbitrator, think hard about how to resolve the case, because if you don’t, he might drag you off to the judge, and the judge will hand you over to the constable, and the constable will toss you into a prison cell.
+59I’m telling you that you won’t get out of there until every last penny has been repaid.

 25Resolve things with your opponent as soon as you can, hopefully while you’re still on the way to the court, in case your opponent turns you in to the judge, and the judge to the officer, and then you’ll end up in prison.
 26I can assure you that you won’t get out of prison until the fine is completely paid.